X (Twitter)

 10. Flatbush, Brooklyn

-Flatbush is also one of the top Jewish neighborhoods in NYC (Brooklyn).
-It’s known for its mosaics of Jewish tradition.
+Flatbush is one of NYC’s most renowned Jewish communities, based in Brooklyn.
+It is renowned for its mosaics of Judaism.

 11. Washington Heights, Manhattan